Photo: A statue of Ellwood Stokes, the founder of Ocean Grove, stands in front of the historic Great Auditorium

 By Blake Whitmer

 Every summer, the Ocean Grove Camp Meeting Association is a hotspot for religion and recreation.
 It is a rare place where Christians can be rejuvenated both spiritually, through worship and studies, and physically, as the crisp ocean air wafts into the well-ventilated great auditorium.
-As the Summer 2022 season begins, now is a great time to reflect on the history of this unique place.
+Another summer season at “God’s Square Mile” begins this Memorial Day weekend.

 Ocean Grove’s founding dates to the nineteenth century during two broad cultural movements.
 The first of these was the Camp Meeting Movement, which began during the Great Awakening among various protestant denominations.
 This movement featured people coming together to meet in tents to pray, worship, and commit their lives to Christ.
 The second of these cultural movements is the Holiness movement, which called Christians to live a holy life of modesty, obey strict Sabbath observance, and abstain from alcohol.
 The Ocean Grove Camp Meeting Association occurred at the intersection of these two movements, being one of the nation’s first Holiness camp meeting associations.